Projector PSA

-Projector PSA, Inc. is a developer of cloud-based professional services automation (PSA) software.
-On July 12, 2022, the company was acquired by Big Time Software.
+Projector PSA, Inc. was a developer of cloud-based professional services automation (PSA) software.
+In 2022 the company was acquired by BigTime Software.

 History

 Projector PSA was started in 2002 by a group of employees at Agency.com.
 Their self-developed application used to manage Agency.com became the prototype for Projector PSA's main software offering, Projector.
 In 2003 Projector PSA, Inc. was formed and in mid-2004 they released the first version of Projector.

+On July 12, 2022, the company was acquired by BigTime Software.
+As of October 2024, BigTime continues to offer Projector PSA service as BigTime Projector.

 Software

 Projector is a business application that is intended to be used by project-based organizations.
 Projector is considered Professional Services Automation, or PSA software.
 Projector is designed to help companies with project management, resource scheduling, and project accounting.

 Projector is a cloud-based application that allows users to access the application anywhere they have an internet connection.
 Projector has two main interfaces, one called the Employee Portal and a second called the Management Portal.
 The Employee Portal is a browser-based application that has functionality for time entry, expense entry, document management, issue tracking, and viewing schedules.
-The Management Portal uses Window's Smart-Client technology and is where users go to manage projects, schedule resources, run reports, create invoices, and administer the application.

 Projector has a mobile web application for time and expense entry that can be accessed on most smartphones.

 Projector's software is sold using the Software-as-a-Service or SaaS licensing model, and is being used by more than 19,000 users across 180 companies worldwide.

 Projector PSA runs a user group called the Projector e3 Community.